Azumir Veríssimo

-Azumir Luis Casimiro Veríssimo, or just Azumir (born June 7, 1935; died December 2, 2012 in Rio de Janeiro), was a Brazilian professional football player.
+Azumir Luis Casimiro Veríssimo, or just Azumir (7 June 1935 – 2 December 2012) was a Brazilian professional footballer who played as a forward.

 Career

-He played for several clubs in Brazil, including Madureira Esporte Clube, Bangu Atlético Clube, Clube de Regatas do Flamengo, Botafogo de Futebol e Regatas, Fluminense Football Club and CR Vasco da Gama, before signing for Portuguese Liga side FC Porto.
+Azumir was born in Rio de Janeiro.
+Heplayed in Brazil for Madureira Atlético Clube and CR Vasco da Gama (just in January 1961 on a loan arrangement), before signing for Portuguese Liga side Porto.
 He played for Porto during the Portuguese league of 1961–62, in which he was the top goal-scorer with 23 goals.
 He also played in Portugal for Desportivo de Beja, Barreirense, Sporting da Covilhã and FC Tirsense.